John Clark (Ryanverse character)

-John Clark (né John Terence Kelly, at times codenamed Rainbow Six) is a fictional character created by Tom Clancy.
-He has been featured in many of his Ryanverse novels.
-Although he first appeared in The Cardinal of the Kremlin (1988), his origin story was detailed in Without Remorse (1993).
+John Clark (né John Terrence Kelly) is a character created by American author Tom Clancy.
+He has been featured in many of his Ryanverse novels, often alongside its main character Jack Ryan.
+While Clark first appeared in The Cardinal of the Kremlin (1988), his origin story is detailed in Without Remorse (1993).

-Alongside Clancy's other character Jack Ryan, Clark has been described by his creator as "Ryan's dark side" and "more inclined to take physical action than Jack is."
-A former Navy SEAL, he became an operations officer for the CIA, and at one point served as Ryan's driver and bodyguard.
-During Ryan's first term as president, Clark served as director of a multinational counterterrorism unit codenamed Rainbow, which was composed of elite soldiers from countries comprising the North Atlantic Treaty Organization (NATO).
+In comparison to Ryan, Clark has been described by Clancy as "Ryan's dark side" and "more inclined to take physical action than Jack is."
+A former Navy SEAL, he became an operations officer for the Central Intelligence Agency, and at one point served as Ryan's driver and bodyguard.
+During Ryan's first term as president of the United States, Clark served as director of a multinational counterterrorism unit codenamed Rainbow.
 After retiring from CIA and Rainbow, Clark worked for The Campus, an off-the-books intelligence organization created by President Ryan, later acquiring a position as director of operations.

 In film, Clark has been portrayed by Willem Dafoe, Liev Schreiber, and Michael B. Jordan, the latter in a planned series including adaptations of Without Remorse and the in-development Rainbow Six.
 Clark has also appeared in the Rainbow Six series of video games.

 Profile

 Personal life

-John Kelly was born in Indianapolis, Indiana to Irish-American parents somewhere in 1944–1945 and raised as a Catholic.
-His father, Timothy Kelly, served in the Navy during World War II and was a fireman who perished from a heart attack during a fire.
+John Kelly was born in Indianapolis, Indiana to Irish-American parents.
+His father, Timothy Kelly, served in the U.S. Navy during World War II and was a fireman who perished from a heart attack during a fire.
 John lost his mother to cancer when he was nine.
 He attended Brebeuf Jesuit Preparatory School in Indianapolis.

-His first wife Patricia "Tish" was pregnant when she was killed in a car accident.
-Six months after his wife died, Kelly had a brief relationship with Pamela Madden, a former prostitute who had been forced into working as a courier for a drug ring.
+His first wife Patricia ("Tish") was pregnant when she was killed in a car accident.
+Six months after his wife died, Kelly had a brief relationship with Pamela “Pam” Madden, a former prostitute who had been forced into working as a courier for a drug ring.
 She was later recaptured by members of the ring and subsequently tortured, raped, and killed; Kelly was gravely wounded.
 While recovering from his injuries at Johns Hopkins Hospital, he met his future second wife, nurse Sandra "Sandy" O'Toole.
-They eventually had two daughters, Patricia Doris and Margaret Pamela.
+(Note: As depicted in Without Remorse) They eventually had two daughters, Patricia Doris and Margaret Pamela.

-Kelly, who had by now changed his identity to Clark, first met Domingo "Ding" Chavez in the CIA during a black operation in Colombia (Clear and Present Danger).
-They would later work frequently together in succeeding novels.
+Kelly, who had by now changed his identity to Clark, first met Domingo "Ding" Chavez during a black operation in Colombia.
+(Note: As depicted in Clear and Present Danger) They would later work together in succeeding novels.
 Chavez becomes Clark's son-in-law when he marries his daughter Patricia, and they later have a son, John Conor, who was born in Rainbow Six, although misnamed as John Patrick in Threat Vector.